-14 Common Triggers
+15 Common Triggers

-- 14.1 The school is committed to reducing the likelihood of medical emergencies by identifying and reducing triggers both at school and on out-of-school visits.
-School staff have been given training on medical conditions.
-This training includes detailed information on how to avoid and reduce exposure to common triggers for common medical conditions. - 14.2 The school has a list of common triggers for the common medical conditions at this school.
-The school has written a trigger reduction schedule and is actively working towards reducing or eliminating these health and safety risks.
-Written information about how to avoid common triggers for medical conditions has been provided to all school staff. - 14.3 The school uses the IHPs to identify individual pupils who are sensitive to particular triggers.
-The school has a detailed action plan to ensure these individual pupils remain safe during all lessons and activities throughout the school day. - 14.4 Full health and safety risk assessments are carried out on all out-of-school activities before they are approved, including work experience placements and residential visits, taking into account the needs of pupils with medical conditions. - 14.5 The school reviews medical emergencies and incidents to see how they could have been avoided.
+- 15.1 The school is committed to reducing the likelihood of medical emergencies by identifying and reducing triggers both at school and on out-of-school visits.
+School staff have been given training on medical conditions and mental health needs.
+This training includes detailed information on how to avoid and reduce exposure to common triggers for common medical conditions and mental nealth needs. - 15.2 The school has a list of common triggers for the common medical conditions at this school.
+The school has written a Trigger Reduction Schedule and is actively working towards reducing or eliminating these health and safety risks.
+Written information about how to avoid common triggers for medical conditions has been provided to all school staff. - 15.3 The school uses the IHPs to identify individual pupils who are sensitive to particular triggers.
+The school has a detailed action plan to ensure these individual pupils remain safe during all lessons and activities throughout the school day. - 15.4 Full health and safety risk assessments are carried out on all out-of-school activities before they are approved, including work experience placements and residential visits, taking into account the needs of pupils with health needs. - 15.5 The school reviews medical emergencies and incidents to see how they could have been avoided.
 Appropriate changes to this school's policy and procedures are implemented after each review.